zleight1/DisableUAC/README.md

 - I have only tested this in Windows 7 x64
 - You need to run this as administrator, and I claim NO responsibility if you violate company policy, damage your computer, or if anything happens whatsoever. *You claim ALL responsibility by using this and agree to not hold me liable in any way shape or form.*
 - The timer hits every 30 seconds by default, so there is a window where UAC might turn on, this is all dependent on how your GP is set up, this is customizable by changing the `appSetting` called `TimerIntervalInSeconds`.
-- You need Visual Studio of some sort to run their command prompt, see here https://msdn.microsoft.com/en-us/library/50614e95%28v=vs.110%29.aspx

 ##Thanks